The Gorillas: History

-Jesse Hector (born in 1947, in Kilburn, northwest London) played in bands from the age of 11, first the Sun Records influenced Rock and Roll Trio between 1959 and 1961, and then the R&B influenced band the Cravattes between 1962 and 1964.
+Jesse Hector (born 17 July 1947, Kilburn, London, died 6 May 2026) played in bands from the age of 11, first the Sun Records influenced Rock and Roll Trio between 1959 and 1961, and then the R&B influenced band the Cravattes between 1962 and 1964.
 Cravattes bassist Adrian Stambach joined mod outfit the Clique in 1963.
-Jesse then reformed the Rock and Roll Trio (1966-1967) before starting two more short-lived bands, the Way of Life (1967) and the Mod Section (1968) and went on to form the proto-punk band Crushed Butler in 1969 with drummer Darryl Read and bassist Allen Butler.
+Jesse then reformed the Rock and Roll Trio (1966–1967) before starting two more short-lived bands, the Way of Life (1967) and the Mod Section (1968) and went on to form the proto-punk band Crushed Butler in 1969 with drummer Darryl Read and bassist Allen Butler.
 After a brief flirtation with EMI Records, Dick James Music, and Decca Records the band was renamed Tiger in autumn 1970, until Darryl left to join the glam rock group Dizzy after Tiger disbanded, then Hector with the addition of new drummer Gary Anderson and bassist Vic Allen changed name again to Helter Skelter in 1971.
 With the addition of bassist Allen Butler (who also had been one of a number of different bass players that passed through the Crushed Butler various lineups) the band became the Hammersmith Gorillas in 1972 taking their name from London's pro-Castro activist group the Hammersmith Guerillas.

 The band's debut release was a cover version of the Kinks' "You Really Got Me" on the Penny Farthing label, produced by Larry Page, and timed to coincide with the tenth anniversary of the original release.
-They then signed to Chiswick Records and recording two singles for the label with session drummers Chris Townson playing on the first single and Matt McIntyre playing on the second single for the label.
-With Gary Anderson back on drums the band begin to build a loyal fanbase before moving on to Raw Records.
+They then signed to Chiswick Records and recorded two singles for the label with session drummers Chris Townson playing on the first single and Matt McIntyre playing on the second single for the label.
+With Gary Anderson back on drums the band began to build a loyal fanbase before moving on to Raw Records.
 In 1976, they played at the Mont-de-Marsan Punk Festival in the south of France along with the Damned and Eddie and the Hot Rods.
 After two more singles in 1978, the band's debut (and only) studio album was issued, Message to the World.